tjfontaine/cloudnative/distributed-systems-management/container-orchestration/kubernetes-101/service-broker-tutorial-part-one.md

-# A Walkthrough Of The Kubernetes Service Broker
+# A Walkthrough of the Kubernetes Service Broker

-### Five On A Secret Trail
+### Five on a Secret Trail

 Generally speaking there are The five building blocks of the service catalog.